Skip to content

 What is File Explorer?

-File Explorer is the app you use to find and organize your files and folders on your computer.
+File Explorer is the application for finding and organizing your computer’s files and folders.
 It also helps you open drives, USB sticks, and even shared folders on your network.

 How to Show File Extensions Using Settings